jkup/learn-signals/README.md

 - **Pull-based**: Computations are lazy and only run when accessed
 - **Glitch-free**: No unnecessary recalculations or intermediate states
 - **Cached**: Results are memoized until dependencies change
+- **Synchronous notifications**: Watchers are notified immediately when signals change

 ## 🚀 Quick Start